ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-28-ecommerce-development-on-php-framework-our-experience-of-building-crisstal-eye-website.md

 ### What about domain name?

-Don’t forget to take care of domain name purchase and email addresses registering.
-Once you’ve come up with your project unique name, it’s better to check whether the appropriate domain name is available, and to book it beforehand.
+Don't forget to take care of domain name purchase and email addresses registering.
+Once you've come up with your project unique name, it's better to check whether the appropriate domain name is available, and to book it beforehand.

-Luckily, [crisstaleye.com](http://crisstaleye.com/) was available, so we’ve ordered it right away.
+Luckily, [crisstaleye.com](http://crisstaleye.com/) was available, so we've ordered it right away.
 Be prepared that there is fierce competition for shorter names, and most of them are taken already, so you might have to think of alternatives.

 ### Conclusion